 The committee is chaired by an independent Non-Executive Director and currently comprises two Non-Executive Directors, both of whom are independent and financially literate.
 The Chairman of the Board is not permitted to chair the committee.
-From the beginning of the 2015 financial year through to the resignation of Mr Michael Sweeney on 5th January 2015, the committee comprised three non-executive directors.
-Of the current committee members, Mr Hopley has substantial accounting and financial experience and Mr Short has industry experience and holds non-executive directorships with ASX listed oil & gas companies.
+From the beginning of the 2016 financial year the committee comprised two non-executive directors.
+Mr Purcell has substantial accounting and financial experience and Mr Sandy has industry experience and held non-executive directorships with ASX listed oil & gas companies, and assumed the role of Chairman for the Audit and Risk Committee for ASX listed oil & gas companies.